flokk.

 Gondola and Cable Car Descent to Kriens

 Descend the other side of Pilatus via aerial gondola and then a large cable car down to Kriens, completing the classic Golden Round Trip loop.
-The change in perspective from railway to open gondola is
+The change in perspective from railway to open gondola is genuinely exciting for kids and lets you see the mountain from two completely different angles.

 experiences